guyogev/TDshooter/Readme docs/readme.md

 ###Control:
 The game logic. access other sections and update the game objects state.

-I make use of the LibGDX game development framework.

 current version is available for download:
 apk: https://dl.dropboxusercontent.com/u/6869994/my-gdx-game-android.apk